ouchitaikoproject/OuchiTaikoProject/README.md

 Launch calibration using either method:
 - **Hold START** for 1 second (fastest - launches directly)
-- **System Menu:** Hold SELECT → Settings → Drum Settings → Drum Thresholds → Auto Taiko-Tune → Analyze All 4 Drums → Start Analysis
+- **System Menu:** Hold SELECT → Drum Tuning → Auto Calibrate → Continue?

 ---

-**During the All 4 Drums Wizard:**

-- The system will guide you through **2 complete passes** (8 calibrations total)
-  - **Pass 1:** Left Ka → Left Don → Right Don → Right Ka
-  - **Pass 2:** Right Ka → Right Don → Left Don → Left Ka (reverse order for optimal crosstalk compensation)
-- For each drum:
+**During Calibration:**

-  1. **Wait for the 3-second countdown** (samples ambient noise - do NOT touch the drum during countdown)
+- **3-second countdown** - samples ambient noise (do NOT touch drums during countdown)
-  2. **Hit the indicated pad naturally** until progress reaches 100%
+- **15-second recording** - hit all pads as hard as in-game, as fast as possible, random patterns
-     - Mix light taps and stronger hits like you would during actual gameplay
+  - Mix light taps and strong strikes
-     - Don't baby it or go crazy - use your normal playing intensity
-  3. **Results auto-apply** - the system calculates and saves optimal threshold instantly
-  4. After a 3-second results display, it automatically moves to the next drum
-- Between Pass 1 and Pass 2, a transition screen appears briefly
-- **Total time:** Approximately 5-8 minutes for all 4 drums (both passes)
+  - Hit all 4 pads repeatedly

----

-**Calibrate a Single Pad using Taiko-Tune:**

-Use this method if you only want to recalibrate one specific drum without affecting the others.

-1. **Enter the System Menu:** Hold **SELECT** for 1 second
-2. **Navigate:**
-   - Settings → Drum Settings → Drum Thresholds → Auto Taiko-Tune
-3. **Choose your drum:**
-   - Analyze Left Ka
-   - Analyze Left Don
-   - Analyze Right Don
-   - Analyze Right Ka
-4. **Select "Start Analysis"**
-5. **Wait for the 3-second countdown** (samples ambient noise - do NOT touch the drum during countdown)
-6. **Hit the indicated pad naturally** until progress reaches 100%
-   - Mix light taps and stronger hits like you would during actual gameplay
   - Progress bar shows completion status
-7. **Results auto-apply:** Optimal threshold is calculated and saved instantly
+- **Results auto-apply** - optimal thresholds calculated and saved instantly
+- **Total time:** Approximately 20 seconds (3s countdown + 15s recording + 2s results)

 ---

+**Note on Single Pad Calibration:**

+The v15.0 firmware calibrates all 4 drums simultaneously for optimal crosstalk compensation.
+The Auto Calibrate process takes only ~20 seconds total, making it practical to recalibrate all pads anytime you need adjustments.

+For manual fine-tuning of individual pads after Auto Calibrate, use the Manual Thresholds option in the Drum Tuning menu.

+---

-**Canceling Taiko-Tune:**
+**Canceling Auto Calibrate:**

-- Press **B** at any time during analysis to cancel
+- Press **B (SOUTH button)** at any time during calibration to cancel
 - Original thresholds are automatically restored
 - Returns you to where you started (menu or idle)

 ---

-#### **Why Use Taiko-Tune Instead of Manual Calibration?**
+#### **Why Use Auto Calibrate Instead of Manual?**

-- **Faster:** 5-8 minutes for all pads vs. 30+ minutes of manual testing
+- **Faster:** 20 seconds for all pads vs. 30+ minutes of manual testing
 - **More accurate:** Mathematical analysis vs. guesswork
 - **Adapts to you:** Learns your specific playing dynamics
-- **Eliminates crosstalk:** Two-pass system automatically detects and compensates for pad interference
+- **Built-in safety margins:** Adds 150 points above detected crosstalk to prevent false triggers
 - **Future-proof:** Recalibrate anytime if you change drum covers or playing style

 ---